 To sum up

-Giving people the option to invite their friends to their wish list, consult with them online and shop together, increases the chances of actually making a decision and purchase not only because the consulting process is easier, but because it’s easier for each member of the group to decide on his own.
+Giving people the option to invite their friends to their shopping list, consult with them in real-time, online, and shop together, increases the chances of actually making a decision and purchase not only because the consulting process is easier, but because it’s easier for each member of the group to decide on his own.
 The customers are happier and the conversion rate is better.
 It’s not only true, it also rhymes.